 The new moon is tomorrow; our last day in the space is tomorrow.
 So much has happened this year.
+The kids are growing and I am growing too.
 My relationship with time has shifted.
 I am learning to hold all my selves – past, present, and future – in love.
 I am learning to take up the right amount of space.
-I am learning what it means to live as an artist, as a spiritual human.
+I am learning what it means to live as an artist, as a traveler.
 I am learning the names of my demons.
 I have been wounded; I am learning to heal.
 My being has shifted but my words haven’t, yet (have they?).

 It’s time to go now – I’ve promised Siena we could read Frog and Toad Are Friends at 2:30 in the hammock.
 I love you, I am grateful that you read me.
 This has been an incomplete report.